awazevr/mfe-deploy-action/README.md

 **Required** Specifies the New Relic account to use.

-### `is-initial-environment`

-**Required** Specifies if the environment you're deploying to is your first environment (e.g. dev), determines if ECR 'promote from previous environment' steps need to be run or not.

 ### `app-name`

 **Required** The programatic name of your MFE

+### `is-initial-environment`

+Specifies if the environment you're deploying to is your first environment (e.g. dev), determines if ECR 'promote from previous environment' steps need to be run or not.

+### `source-ecr`

+If you're promoting from a previous environment (e.g. dev -> pprd), the ECR repo that contains the image you wish to promote.

+### `destination-ecr`

+If you're promoting from a previous environment (e.g. dev -> pprd), the ECR repo that you wish to promote the image to.

 ## Usage
 You can use this composite Action in your own workflow by adding: